Mariners vs. Diamondbacks Player Props Betting Odds

-You can wager on player prop bet odds for Julio Rodriguez, Corbin Carroll and others on the Seattle Mariners and Arizona Diamondbacks ahead of their matchup at 9:40 PM ET on Friday at Chase Field.
+Player prop betting options for Julio Rodriguez, Corbin Carroll and others are available in the Seattle Mariners-Arizona Diamondbacks matchup at Chase Field on Saturday, starting at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!